YuryAlsheuski/ai-doc/llm/README.md

 This is example of llm aggregator web service which provide opportunity to use ollama models local engine as well as common existed vendors like OpenAI etc.
+List of free local models which we can use - https://ollama.com/library.
+Also, we can smoothly switch to another allowed engine/model from UI side - see currently supported in application.yaml